Police and demonstrators clash during protests over the shooting of a Minnesota man during a traffic stop

 "So, I heard the phone get either put on the dashboard or dropped, and I heard scuffling, and I heard the police officers say, 'Daunte don't run.'
 And then the other officer said, 'Put the phone down'" before it sounded like the phone was hung up, she said.

+Body-worn camera footage released Monday shows Wright standing outside his vehicle with his arms behind his back and an officer directly behind him, trying to handcuff him.
+An officer tells Wright "don't," before Wright twists away and gets back into the driver's seat of the car.

-In the body-worn camera footage released Monday, an officer tells Wright "don't" as Wright twisted away from an officer to get back into the car.
-Brooklyn Center police Chief Tim Gannon said it appeared from the video that Wright was trying to leave.
+Brooklyn Center Police Chief Tim Gannon said it appeared from the video that Wright was trying to leave.

 The officer whose camera footage was released is heard warning the man she's going to use her Taser on him, before repeatedly shouting, "Taser!
 Taser!
 Taser!"